oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/initial.md

       # Name of secret with walletFile containing base64 encoded opss wallet, used for JRF domains
       #walletFileSecret: sample-domain1-opss-walletfile-secret

+---

+apiVersion: "weblogic.oracle/v1"
+kind: Cluster
+metadata:
+  name: sample-domain1-cluster-1
+  # Update this with the namespace your domain will run in:
+  namespace: sample-domain1-ns
+  labels:
+    # Update this with the `domainUID` of your domain:
+    weblogic.domainUID: sample-domain1
+spec:
+  # This must match a cluster name that is  specified in the WebLogic configuration
+  clusterName: cluster-1
+  # The number of managed servers to start for this cluster
+  replicas: 2
 ```
 {{% /expand %}}